|

 Trees and shrubs are everywhere along the path.

-The path goes to the sidewalk along Banyon drive.
+The path goes up to the sidewalk along Banyon drive.

 The park is next to Coconut Island to the right and Hilo Bay ahead.

-The sidewalk goes by the ponds and bridges and turns back toward the parking lot.
+The sidewalk goes by the ponds and bridges and curves back to the parking lot.

 Bridges span across the ponds